Dedicated to improving your bowling game

 Jeff has over 25 years of coaching experience.
-He earned his USBC Silver Level Coaching Certification in 2007.
+He earned his USBC Silver Level Coaching Training in 2007.
 He provides individual, group and team coaching sessions with video analysis.
 He provides a custom fit analysis and can help you build your bowling arsenal so you can maximize your bowling experience.
 He works with bowlers at all age and skill levels.

 He began coaching high school bowling in 2001 as the Head Coach of the Jackson Polar Bears in Massillon, Ohio.
 After moving to Columbus, Ohio, he joined the Westerville Central Warhawk’s coaching staff and is still a Warhawk’s coach today.
 He has taken 3 different teams to the Ohio High School State Finals.

 He has coached several collegiate teams starting in 2005 as the head coach of The Ohio State University women’s club team.
 He started the bowling program at Notre Dame College in Cleveland, Ohio in 2009, coaching there for two years.
 In 2011, he coached the men’s team at Marian University before moving back to Ohio in 2012.
 He has coached 4 different teams at three different schools at the USBC Collegiate Team Finals.

 He has been an avid bowler for over 50 years, winning the Pennsylvania State Youth Bowling Championship as a senior in high school, and he also competed collegiately for Robert Morris University in Pittsburgh, PA.
 He has 2 – 300 games and a high series of 787.

 Whether you are a beginning bowler wanting to learn how to bowl, an experienced player wanting to take your game to the next level, or just want a tune-up to help get you out of a slump, Jeff can help.